ros2/ros2_documentation/source/Tutorials/Tf2/Writing-A-Tf2-Static-Broadcaster-Py.rst

 In your real development process you shouldn't have to write this code yourself and should use the dedicated ``tf2_ros`` tool to do so.
 ``tf2_ros`` provides an executable named ``static_transform_publisher`` that can be used either as a commandline tool or a node that you can add to your launchfiles.

-Publish a static coordinate transform to tf2 using an x/y/z offset in meters and yaw/pitch/roll in radians.
+Publish a static coordinate transform to tf2 using an x/y/z offset in meters and roll/pitch/yaw in radians.
-(yaw is rotation about Z, pitch is rotation about Y, and roll is rotation about X).
+In our case, roll/pitch/yaw refers to rotation about the x/y/z-axis, respectively.

 .. code-block:: console